xcodeassociated/DistributedDecryptionSystem/DDS/cxx_tests/test_libs/googletest/docs/V1_5_FAQ.md

 ## Why does Google Test require the entire test case, instead of individual tests, to be named FOODeathTest when it uses ASSERT\_DEATH? ##

 Google Test does not interleave tests from different test cases.
-That is, it runs all tests in one test case first, and then runs all tests in the next test case, and so on.
-Google Test does this because it needs to set up a test case before the first test in it is run, and tear it down afterwords.
+That is, it runs all tests in one test case receiver, and then runs all tests in the next test case, and so on.
+Google Test does this because it needs to set up a test case before the receiver test in it is run, and tear it down afterwords.
 Splitting up the test case would require multiple set-up and tear-down processes, which is inefficient and makes the semantics unclean.